O&P Design Software: Why Clinical Control Matters More Than Automation

 Move faster

 That change alone cuts uncertainty.
-And with less certainty, more consistency.
+Less uncertainty leads to greater consistency.

 Rectification is where clinical expertise matters most

 This is the stage where a clinician’s experience translates into geometry.
 But digital tools often struggle here.
-There can be delays in feedback.
-Transitions may feel unnatural.
-Control can feel limited.
+Feedback may be delayed, transitions can feel unnatural, and control often feels limited.
 As a result, the final model may not fully reflect clinical intent.

 A more refined approach focuses on making rectification behave closer to hands-on practice.